 To illustrate, I’m going to use a sample dataset as an example.
 For instance, the following dataset represents the Salesman, Net Sales, and Target of a company.
 Here, our first graph will be based on the Salesman and Target.
 And the other one will be on the Salesman and the Net Sales.

-2 Methods to Combine Two Graphs in Excel
+How to Combine Two Graphs in Excel: 2 Methods

 1. Insert Combo Chart for Combining Two Graphs in Excel